wolfmanjm/kivy-smoothie-host/RPITouchScreenV2.md

     KIVY_METRICS_DENSITY=1.2 ~/smoopivenv/bin/python main.py

-This makes everythign a little bit bigger otherwise the buttons and text are tiny.
+This makes everything a little bit bigger otherwise the buttons and text are tiny.
 YMMV if you have good eyes.